zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/SafetyScience.png)

+* The minimum review time is 19 Days,
+* The average review time is 248.1364 Days,
+* The maximum review time is 972 Days.

 The page number distribution of [Safety Science][SS] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/SafetyScience.png)

+* The minimum page number is 4,
+* The average page number is 10.3766,
+* The maximum page number is 25.

 The relationship between review time and page number of [Safety Science][SS] is shown as following figure.